nialldbarber/react-native-nitro-wallet/README.md

 > [!IMPORTANT]
 > It is recommended to first read [Getting Started with Apple Wallet](https://developer.apple.com/wallet/get-started/) to get familiar with the concepts of creating, distributing and updating passes for Apple Wallet

-> _This library assumes you have already a generated pass_, which is generally served to the app via a backend. [passkit-generator](https://www.npmjs.com/package/passkit-generator) is a solid resource for this.
+> _This package assumes you have already a generated pass_, which is generally served to the app via a backend. [passkit-generator](https://www.npmjs.com/package/passkit-generator) is a solid resource for this.

 ## ⚙️ Set up
 ### iOS